vlstill/presentations/rh_0316/pres.md

 *   more robust compilation of programs for DIVINE
 *   register allocation for LLVM
-*   verification of open programs using SMT (merge of SymDIVINE into DIVINE)
+*   verification of programs with inputs using SMT (merge of SymDIVINE into DIVINE)

 \endSaveBox